clearbit/clearbit-python/README.rst

 You can also set the API key via the CLEARBIT_KEY environment variable.

-Then you can lookup people by email address:
+Then you can lookup people by email address.
+If the email's domain is corporate we'll also return a company response.

+    response = clearbit.Enrichment.find(email='alex@clearbit.com',stream=True)

-    person = clearbit.Person.find(email='alex@alexmaccaw.com',stream=True)
+    person = response['person']

-If the person can't be found, then `None` will be returned.
+    print(person['name'])

 See the [documentation](https://clearbit.com/docs#person-api) for more information.